 - j Describe yourself and your wishes

-Criollo horses are famed for their endurance, and two of the best known are Mancha and Gato, given to Professor Aimé Félix Tschiffely by Dr Solanet to prove his faith in Criollos.
+Criollo Horses are famous for their endurance, and two of the best known Criollos are Mancha and Gato, given to Professor Aimé Félix Tschiffely by Dr Solanet to prove his faith in Criollos.
 Tschiffely rode the horses for 10,000 miles, following up his journey with a famous book, “Southern Cross to Pole Star”.
 They were aged 16 and 15 when they set out and these two outstanding horses lived for many years in retirement.
 Their preserved remains are now in a museum.